Back to Blog

 • Schedule periodic independent quality assurance reviews

-This creates a repeatable system that can scale across facilities and leadership transitions.
-It also protects against the common drift that occurs after initial recovery wins.
+This creates a repeatable system that scales across facilities and leadership transitions.

 How This Connects to Broader Aged Care Financial Strategy

-AN-ACC optimisation should not sit in isolation.
-It must align with occupancy planning, labour strategy, and cash flow governance.
-When integrated properly, recovered revenue improves liquidity resilience and supports service quality priorities without relying on short-term cost cuts.
+AN-ACC optimisation should align with occupancy planning, labour strategy, and cash flow governance.
+When integrated properly, recovered revenue improves liquidity resilience and supports service quality without short-term cost cuts.

 The 90-Day Implementation Plan for Sarah’s Team